-The overall theme of this year’s competition is simply great storytelling.
-We are looking to receive entries packed with originality and creativity that paint a picture and take the reader on a journey.
-The story can cover any genre as long as it is not brutally violent or gruesome.
+We’re looking for entries packed with originality and creativity that paint a picture and take the reader on a memorable journey.
+The story can cover any genre as long as it is not unnecessarily violent or gruesome.
 The competition, is open to anyone over 16 years of age.

-Entrants are free to write about whatever they wish as long as the theme is adhered to.
+Entrants are free to write freely as long as the theme is adhered to.
 Poetry will NOT be considered for the prize.

-Storytelling is open to anyone in the world.
-Your entry must adhere to an overall word-count of 2000.
+The competition is open to anyone in the world.
+Your entry must adhere to an overall word-count of 1500.

-The winner of the OPEN PRIZE will receive £100 and a signed copy of The Hungry Tide.
+The winner of the competition will receive £100 and a signed copy of The Hungry Tide.
 The winning entry will be published on the website valwood.co.uk and shared via various social media outlets.